Sled

-A sled, skid, sledge, or sleigh, is a land vehicle that slides across a surface, usually of ice or snow.
-It is built with either a smooth underside or a separate body supported by two or more smooth, relatively narrow, longitudinal runners similar in principle to skis.
-This reduces the amount of friction, which helps to carry heavy loads.

-Some designs are used to transport passengers or cargo across relatively level ground.
-Others are designed to go downhill for recreation, particularly by children, or competition (compare cross-country skiing with its downhill cousin).
-Shades of meaning differentiating the three terms often reflect regional variations depending on historical uses and prevailing climate.
+A sled, sledge, or sleigh is a vehicle that slides across a surface, usually of ice or snow.
+It is built with a smooth underside or a separate body supported by runners that reduce friction with the surface.
+Some designs are pulled by humans, animals, or machines to transport passengers or cargo across relatively level ground.
+Others are designed to travel downhill for recreation or competition.
+Terminology varies by region, for example "sled", "sledge", and "sleigh" have different common uses in British, American, and Australian English.